 THE COLLECTIVE

 Tashattot (Arabic for dispersion) is an art collective based in Belgium dedicated to supporting visual artists, musicians, film makers and cultural practitioners at large, originally from the SWANA region and currently “dispersed” in Europe.
-The collective aims at creating opportunities, collaborations, commissions and securing funding for these expatriate artists.
+The collective aims at creating opportunities and collaborations for these expatriate artists.

-Tashattot is a work in progress and a newly launched collective with a fluid and evolving set of actions.
+Tashattot is a work in progress with a fluid and evolving set of actions.
 It currently is and will always remain open to new ideas and experiences; continuously building on lessons learned and with practice.
 The collective strongly believes in the efficiency of open discussions, as the only way to grow and better address SWANA expat artists needs and aspirations, it therefore remains open to reviews, critiques, evaluations or any opinions related to its mechanisms.

 Contact us: